Skip to main content

 Language interpreting for group session

-Zoom for Healthcare allows for multilingual group sessions where interpreters can provide simultaneous interpreting in multiple languages directly and solely to patients with limited English proficiency.
+Zoom for Healthcare allows for multilingual group sessions where interpreters can provide simultaneous interpreting in multiple languages directly and solely to patients who communicate in languages other than English.
 At the same time, the health care provider conducts their presentation in English for the general audience.
-Only the limited English proficiency patient can hear the interpreter.
+Only the patient who communicates in a language other than English can hear the interpreter.

 Video remote interpreting uses audio and video technologies via a device such as an iPad to provide language interpreting virtually.
 Video remote interpreting is available 24/7 and has on-demand access to: